usatlas/AFdocs/tier3docs/README.md

 Visit our [ATLAS Discourse Forum at CERN](https://atlas-talk.web.cern.ch/) (do not confuse with Discord 👾) and go to [US Tier3 User Support](https://atlas-talk.web.cern.ch/c/us-tier-3-user-support/11) for support and friendly discussion.

 ## Introduction to the US ATLAS Shared Tier 3s
-US ATLAS hosted two shared Tier 3 at BNL and SLAC, also known as Analysis Facilities (AF).
-These two faclities are available to all US ATLAS physicists and computer scientists.
+US ATLAS hosts three shared Tier 3 at BNL and SLAC, also known as Analysis Facilities (AF).
+These facilities are available to all US ATLAS physicists and computer scientists.
 <span id="introLess">...</span><span id="introMore">They are
 orgniazed and managed to support US ATLAS users' need on computing resources, including login, run interactive and batch jobs, access ATLAS data, store private data, etc.
 <br><br>
-These two facilities also support tools specific for users analysis, including ATLAS/CERN software in CVMFS, Grid middleware, Rucio clients, Machine Learning packages, MPI, Jupyter Lab with PyROOT, Xcache with auto data discovery, GPUs, etc.
+These facilities also support tools specific for users analysis, including ATLAS/CERN software in CVMFS, Grid middleware, Rucio clients, Machine Learning packages, MPI, Jupyter Lab with PyROOT, Xcache with auto data discovery, GPUs, etc.
 <br><br>
-The two facilites are backed by staffs to support software environment, unix systems and storages.</span>
+The facilites are backed by staffs to support software environment, unix systems and storages.</span>

 <button onclick="readMoreOrLess('introLess', 'introMore', 'introBtn')" id="introBtn">More</button>